mtrevisan/Boxon/README.md

 - Added missing javadoc.
 - No more cycles between classes or packages.

 <a name="changelog-2.1.1"></a>
 ### version 2.1.1 - 20210114

-- Bug fix: `Evaluator` class is now exported.
+- Bug fix: `Evaluator` class is now exportable.
 - Removed a package cycle.
 - General cleaning of the code (removed duplicated code, useless templates, etc.).

 <a name="changelog-2.1.0"></a>
 ### version 2.1.0 - 20211213